Danish gambling legislation provides the following definitions of games and their different categories.

 VII THE YEAR IN REVIEW

-In the majority of the cases, the DGA decided to refer the cases to the Danish police for prosecution.
+In the majority of cases, the DGA decided to refer cases to the Danish police for prosecution.
 The DGA does not have the power to issue fines for violation of the rules and consequently, the only way to take a case further is to hand it over to the Danish police.
-If the Danish police agree with the DGA that there is sufficient grounds to pursue a prosecution for violation of the Danish Marketing Practices Act in regard to advertisement of gambling bonuses and similar promotions of gambling operators, then we are likely to see these cases tried in court by the end of 2019 and during 2020.
-Should the police decide not to prosecute in the majority of the cases, then it is likely that the DGA will make adjustments to their interpretation presented in the official guidelines.

-The year 2018 was the seventh consecutive year with considerable growth in GGR on the open gambling markets, thus underlining the perception that the new Danish gambling legislation is working well, and that business is growing and is generally positive for licensed operators in Denmark.
-However, the growth numbers are somewhat influenced by the increased amount of bonus money available as the competition on the Danish market increases.
+The year 2019 was the eighth consecutive year of growth in GGR on the open gambling markets, thus underlining the perception that the new Danish gambling legislation is working well, and that business is growing and is generally positive for licensed operators in Denmark.
+However, the growth numbers are somewhat influenced by the increased amount of bonus money available as competition on the Danish market increases.
 Bonus money cannot be deducted when calculating the GGR, and consequently the GGR numbers published in the DGA statistic overview are slightly inflated.
-A considerable number of potential new operators are beginning to show interest in entering the Danish market, possibly due to the strong numbers on the Danish market and possibly also owing to the fact that the Swedish market was opened with a similar legislative regime with effect from 1 January 2019, making the Scandinavian markets more attractive in general.
+2019 was also the first year in which one market, namely the betting market, saw a decrease in GGR compared to the year before.